-Ken is a member of the Morgan Lewis CFIUS working group.
+Ken is the leader of the Morgan Lewis CFIUS working group.

 On behalf of a multinational public manufacturing company, conducted an internal investigation of alleged conduct in the US and Latin America that was not permitted under the Foreign Corrupt Practices Act and numerous other federal regulatory schemes.